PrefectHQ/prefect/docs/tutorial/deployments.md

 2. How to run your flows
 3. When to run your flows

-This information is encapsulated and sent to Prefect as a [Deployment](/concepts/deployments/) which becomes a server side object containing the crucial metadata needed for orchestration.
+This information is encapsulated and sent to Prefect as a [Deployment](/concepts/deployments/) which contains the crucial metadata needed for orchestration.
 Deployments elevate workflows from functions that you call manually to API-managed entities.

 Attributes of a deployment include (but are not limited to):